 The Instituto Sacatar occupies a 9000 square meter property on the island of Itaparica, the largest island within the Bay of All Saints.
 A narrow strip of native mangrove forest screens the property from 180 meters of secluded white sand beach.
 The site is quite pastoral; monkeys still live in the surrounding trees.

-Located in the center of the property is the Big House where the artists eat and sleep.
+Located in the center of the property is the Central House where the artists eat and sleep.
 Each artist has his or her own bedroom with attached private bathroom.
 Sacatar also provides each Fellow an individual studio, distinct from his or her bedroom suite.
 All of the studios are simple rooms that can easily be adapted for other disciplines.
 Five of the studios and a woodworking shop are clustered around the coconut grove facing the ocean.
 Two studios are located on the ground floor of the main house.

 Also on the property are an administration building, a staff support building, a wood-working shop and a guesthouse.

 In this central house, each Fellow has a private bedroom suite.
 The historic structure was built in 1950 by Henriqueta Martins Catharino as the retreat of the Instituto Feminino, a progressive girls’ school that she had founded across the bay in Salvador in the 1920’s.
 The house has five bedrooms with attached baths, a kitchen, library, dining room and living room, all arrayed around a central courtyard.
-There are also two artist studios located on the ground floor.

 Estúdio Água and Estúdio Terra

 Two visual arts and multimedia studios are open-air, measuring 6.0m x 6.0m, and have ample wall space, work sinks and private internal gardens.
 The wind and the birds can enter these studios freely.
 Tortoises also occasionally visit.